eagle9/palgo/sentence-similarity-ii/README.md

 The length of pairs will not exceed 2000.
 The length of each pairs[i] will be 2.
 The length of each words[i] and pairs[i][j] will be in the range [1, 20].

+0 ~ 6 months6 months ~ 1 year1 year ~ 2 years
+Google | 4 Bloomberg | 2

+Friend Circles Medium
+Accounts Merge Medium
+Sentence Similarity Easy

+Topic: Depth-first Search, Union Find

+Hint 1
+Consider the graphs where each pair in "pairs" is an edge.
+Two words are similar if they are the same, or are in the same connected component of this graph.